Menditect/documentation/additional/00-installation/import-plugin.md

 # Install MTA Plugin

+You can watch this video to view the configuration steps that are described below.

 <iframe src="https://player.vimeo.com/video/846213936?h=494a93fd4f" width="640" height="400" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 ## Installation instructions

-Import the MTA Plugin in the [Mendix App](../../mta/application) under Test.
+Import the [MTA Plugin](../../Tools/mta-plugin) in the [Mendix App](../../mta/application) under Test.

 If you are experiencing compilation errors or errors in the After startup microflow, try cleaning up your deployment directory first.